AFadhluddin/PHAS0052_Grp3/README.md

 ## Installation

-To instal this simulation tool clone the repository using git in the directory you want it to be in.
+To install this simulation tool clone the repository using git in the directory you want it to be in.

 ```bash
 git clone https://github.com/AFadhluddin/PHAS0052_Grp3.git